-If you're completing a Hirevue interview with Goldman Sachs, you can expect five or six questions.
+If you're completing a Hirevue interview with Goldman Sachs, you can probably expect five or six questions.
 80% of them will be either behavioural or situational (ie. asking what you'd do in particular situations).
 20% will be division-specific, which can be confusing if you've applied to multiple GS divisions as it's not always clear which one has issued the interview.
 You'll get 30 seconds to prepare each answer and two minutes to speak to the camera.
-There are no second chances. - If you don't get to the point, you'll run out of time.
+There are no second chances.
+If you don't get to the point, you'll run out of time.
 The whole thing will be over in around 30 minutes and if you're successful, you should hear back within two weeks.

 At J.P.
 Morgan, you can expect five to seven questions per Hirevue interview.
 As at Goldman Sachs, you'll get at least 30 seconds to prepare and around three minutes to answer each questions (although both vary by question).
 Also as at Goldman Sachs, there will be no second chances.